-There is a record of a William Chettleburgh born on the 30 November 1837, and subsequent christening on the 3 December 1837 in Saint John De Sepulchre, Norwich to a Sarah Chettleburgh, his father unknown.
+There is a record of a William Chettleburgh born on the 30 November 1837, and subsequent christening on the 3 December 1837 in Saint John De Sepulchre, Norwich to a Sarah Chettleburgh (of this parish, a servant), his father unknown ("illegitimate son of").

 William's first marriage was to Susan Middleton on Christmas day 1858 in St Mark's church in Lakenham.
 At this time he was a "labourer" and Susan "works at the factory", and they both lived in Lakenham.
 In the marriage registration her father was given as John Middleton, a "weaver", but his father's entry was left blank.
 The witnesses were George Dye and Sarah Middleton.
 Susan was born in Swainsthorpe, Norfolk in 1838.

 Subsequently he married Sarah Ann Clarke on the 10th December 1877 at the Norwich registry office.
 The entry of marriage lists William as a 39 year old widower, who worked as a starch labourer, and lived near the factory in Lakenham.
 Sarah Ann was 32 years old, a spinster who worked as a laundress.
 She lived in Ber Street in Saint John Sepulchre.
 Her father was John Clarke, a farm labourer, who also witnessed the marriage along with Mary Ann Clarke.

 By the 1881 census they were still living in Lakenham.

 William had a total of 11 children over his two marriages.

 - Elizabeth Chettleburgh (b.
 8 March 1863, Lakenham), m.
 1886 John Lambert.

 - Ellen (1879)